LPTG/gym-app/README.md

 # Workout Builder
 ## Description
 This webapp currently allows users to build templates and workouts from those templates.
 A template is defined as the structure for a workout.
 A workout can be created with or without a template.
 If a template is used to build a workout, the template will be displayed as placeholder text in the workout creator form.
 See [template structure](models/template.model.js) and [workout structure](models/workout.model.js) for more information.
-Also see <a href="#roadmap">roadmap</a> for future development plans.

 ## Installation
 This project was developed using Node v12.14.1 and React v16.13.1